software-assignments-spring2021/spring-2019-drawing-with-friends/CONTRIBUTING.md

 - Keep dependencies to a minimum

 ### Team Standards
-- Attend biweekly sprints with iteration planning meetings at the start and retrospective at the end
+- Attend biweekly sprints iteration planning meetings at the start and retrospective at the end
 - Accept constructive criticism
 - Be approachable and willing to help
 - Voice your ideas no matter how insignificant you think they might be
 - Discuss disagreements and reach a consensus
+- Attend daily remote standups on weekdays

 ### Our Values
 Our project is categorized by the following values and goals